-Everyone’s addiction story is unique, but the discomfort of withdrawal is well known and can make it all the harder to let go of a drug or alcohol habit.
+Everyone’s addiction story is unique, but the discomfort and dangers of withdrawal is well known and can make it all the harder to let go of a drug or alcohol habit.
 Of course, if recovery was easy, relapse rates probably wouldn’t hover in the 50 percent range.

 Detoxification (detox) tends to be an arduous, painful, and in some cases, a life-threatening process.
 Individualized treatment programs that take clients’ needs into account can make the withdrawal stages less of an ordeal.